alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 This app may not feel very intuitive for those used to either conventional web page development or Python programming.
 But the design of a PyScript app is quite elegant: the user interface is defined by HTML and CSS (with a little help from Javascript) while the logic of the application is defined almost entirely in the PyScript section.

 It seems to me that this is using the right tools for each job.
-HTML and CSS are all about how stuff is displayed while Python is for programming. and the two are kept separate.
+HTML and CSS are all about how stuff is displayed while Python is for programming and the two should be, and are, kept separate.

 ## The Flask app